 RAD-AID Haiti: Hands-on training in ultrasound at University Hospital of Haiti, Port-au-Prince, May 2015

-RAD-AID’s work in Haiti emphasizes education, support and training, to run in parallel with the donation of equipment.
-Therefore, the CT initiative this year will send a stream of RAD-AID team members of provide CT training, including technologists, MDs, physicists, engineers, nurses, and other health professionals.
+RAD-AID’s work in Haiti emphasizes education, support, and training, to run in parallel with the donation of equipment.
+As such, the CT initiative is expected to send a stream of RAD-AID team members to provide CT training, including technologists, physicians, physicists, engineers, nurses, and other health professionals.

 Additionally, RAD-AID has helped to train physicians, technologists, and nurses at other sites around the country, such as Quisqueya University.
 Our team, which normally consists of radiology attendings and residents, technologists, and physicists, travels to Haiti regularly, conducting didactic and hands-on teaching of the radiology residents at the University Hospital of Haiti in Port-au-Prince as well as technologists and nurses at other locations.
 Additionally, RAD-AID has recently started to develop a breast screening program in Haiti, with a particular emphasis on teaching physicians and nurses about the epidemiology and pathophysiology of breast disease, the clinical breast exam, and ultrasound-based diagnosis of breast abnormalities.
 If you would like to volunteer with RAD-AID Haiti, then please sign-up in the RAD-AID Haiti volunteer portal.